jonof/jfduke3d/readme.txt

 1. Since this is work-in-progress I cannot and will not attest to the safety of using this executable.
 You use it at your own risk!
 2. 3D Realms and Apogee do not support this port.
-Contact me at jonof@edgenetwk.com if you find problems.
+Contact me at jf@jonof.id.au if you find problems.
 WARNING!
 WARNING!
 WARNING!
 WARNING!

 *** READ  releasenotes.html  FOR MORE DETAILED INFORMATION ABOUT THE NEW